thoughtbot/ruby-science/release/ruby-science.md

 end
 ```

-Adding an explaining variable makes the line easy to understand without a
+Adding an explaining variable makes the line easy to understand without requiring a
 comment:

 ```ruby